If you want to lift yourself up, lift up someone else.

 A spot which is sore (scaly, itchy, bleeding, tender) and doesn’t heal within 6 weeks.

-Changing: Changing in size, shape, colour or texture.
+Changing in size, shape, colour or texture.

 Abnormal